-Government Announced MOT Extension to End on 1 August
+Government Revealed MOT Extension to End on 1 August

 In a recent announcement, the government has confirmed the reintroduction of mandatory MOT testing from 1 August 2020.
 This comes as the lockdown restrictions are eased and road traffic starts to rise.

 During the lockdown, motorists had been given a six month extension to their vehicle’s MOT certificate.
 The aim has been to free up garages so they are available for repair work required on key workers’ vehicles.
 However, as lockdown eases and more people are beginning to return to work, more vehicles can be seen on our roads.